Skip to main content

 Read More

 Her interest in equine reproduction began with her work at the Hanover Shoe Farm, a Standardbred breeding farm, while in Veterinary school.
 Dr. Noble was a member of the research team at Hamilton Farms which developed the Equitainer for transporting semen for artificial insemination.
-The breeding tradition of her father’s Burkland Farm is being proudly carried on by Helen and Leif’s sons, Joshua and Caleb, where they breed and raise Morgan horses.
+The breeding tradition of her father’s Burkland Farm is being proudly carried on by the next generation of Nobles, where they breed and raise Morgan horses.

-Helen has done missionary work in India and the Philippines through the Christian Veterinary Mission.
+Helen has done missionary work in India and the Philippines through the Christian Veterinary Mission (CVM).
 There, she has used her veterinary abilities to bring the Good News to the unreached in the developing world.
 CVM mobilizes veterinary professionals to use the skills of their profession to help proclaim the gospel across the globe.
 It can be a very rewarding experience for the veterinarians as they experience in their service the cross roads where their professional calling and spiritual calling intersect.
-In 2012, she was elected to be on the board of advisers for CVM.
+Dr. Noble is passionate about her church family New Life Community Church in Georgetown and is very active serving her community as Jesus’ hands and feet in whatever way she can.

 Read More